strawmanpoems/strawman/poems/012_buy_more_shit.md

 you need more shit

-envy those massive steaming mounds sparkling with luminescent rice bits building mountains and castles of poo poo, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
+envy those massive steaming mounds sparkling with luminescent bits of rice and corn, building mountains and castles of poo poo, little turds zipping by, flying to nowhere, you are not real until you have shit&mdash;
 lots of shit

-so, study shit, study
+so, study shit,
+study
-how it's made,
+how shit's made,
 how it's governed,
-how to sell it.
+how to sell shit.
 ignore the cost, take a loan,
+peonize your soul
-peonize your soul--for just a small faction of time, for the shit you learn feeds the shit you earn
+    --for just a small faction of time-- for the shit you learn feeds the shit you earn

 buy more shit